Revisiting Cellular Throughput Prediction over the Edge: Collaborative Multi-device, Multi-network in-situ Learning: Evaluation

 \subsection{Impact of Federated Iterations}

-We have next simulated the performance of \ourmethod{} in a 5G mmWave setup as described in \S3.3 by increasing the number of federated iterations as well as the number of users.
-For this experimentation we have used the four simulated 5G users as we have described in the \S\ref{sec_exp_setup}.
-The result is shown in Fig.~\ref{fig:r2ScoreIterWise}.
-In the first federated iteration, we have used a single user.
-In the subsequent iterations, we have increased the number of users one by one.
-It is observed from Fig.~\ref{fig:r2ScoreIterWise} that with the gradual increase in the number of federated iterations gradually, the $R_2$ score initially increases up to a certain level and then saturates.
-This finding is also corroborated by Fig.~\ref{fig:maeIterWise} which shows variation of Mean Absolute Error in throughput prediction for different federated iterations.
+We have next simulated the performance of \ourmethod{} in a 5G mmWave setup as described in Section~\ref{public_data}, by increasing the number of federated iterations as well as the number of users.
+For this experimentation, we have used the four simulated 5G users.
+The result is shown in \figurename~\ref{fig:r2ScoreIterWise}.
+In the first federated iteration, we used a single user.
+In the subsequent iterations, we have increased the number of users individually.
+It is observed from \figurename~\ref{fig:r2ScoreIterWise} that with the gradual increase in the number of federated iterations, the $R_2$ score initially increases to a certain level and then saturates.